State and Community Health Reports

 Comprehensive community health assessment and health improvement planning are the foundations for improving and promoting healthier Florida communities.
 Our 67 counties use a common process for collecting, analyzing and using data to educate and mobilize communities, develop priorities, gather resources, and plan and implement actions to improve public health.

 At the state and local levels, four critical assessments provide the basis for action: community health status assessment, forces of change assessment, local public health system assessment using the National Public Health Performance Standards Program (NPHPSP), and assessment of community themes and strengths.
 Assessment findings inform the selection of strategic community health priorities.
 Goals, strategies and measurable objectives are used to develop a community health improvement plan that includes implementation strategies and action plans.
 Two important tangible products of these efforts are state and community health status profile reports and state and community health improvement plans.
 The parallel processes result in state and local documents reflecting each area's needs and priorities.

-Florida and its health partners have conducted a comprehensive health assessment.
-Culminating in the State Health Assessment, a comprehensive perspective of Florida's health status, resources, strengths and opportunities for improvement is presented.
-Individually, each assessment yields an in-depth analysis of factors and forces that impact population health.
-The four assessments taken together contribute to a comprehensive view of health and quality of life in Florida and constitute Florida's State Health Assessment report.
+Florida and its health partners have conducted a comprehensive health assessment which includes Florida's health status, resources and strengths and opportunities for improvement.
 Because it provides essential information for discussion, prioritization and action, a state health assessment process is the foundation for improving and promoting the health of Florida's residents.

-Examples of health improvement plans and assessments are provided by Florida's counties.
+Health improvement assessments and plans are provided by Florida's counties.